petersenpeter/CellExplorer/docs/interface/neuroscope2.md

 * Select Application Compiler in the shown dialog.
 * In the Application compiler window, Add NeuroScope2.m as a main compiler file.
 * Add the GUI Layout Toolbox 2.3.4 in the "Files required by your application" section.
 The toolbox is included with CellExplorer and located in the toolboxes folder.
 Matlab will automatically detect other dependencies and add them to the application.
-* Thats it.
-You can now run the compiled application independently without a local Matlab license.
+* That's it.
+You can now run the compiled NeuroScope2 application on a system without a Matlab installation or license.
+* If you use these files on a new system, you need to install the distribution file (MyAppInstaller_web) that is generated when compiling NeuroScope2.